Daily Fees

 | 2025-04-19 | Post-halving +1y | $84,433.75 | $542.2K fees · 1.4% share |

 The pattern matters because Bitcoin’s long-run security model rests on that share rising structurally, not just spiking on event days.
 A subsidy halving every four years means the absolute USD figure of the subsidy compresses unless price is rising; if price stagnates, fees are the only remaining miner-revenue lever.
-The April 2024 cluster is the first time the chart has stress-tested that thesis at non-trivial scale.
+The April 2024 cluster is the first time the chart has stress-tested that thesis at non-trivial scale — and it lasted a day, not a quarter.

 | Date | Fees (USD) | Share |